RealDragonSpike/RealDragonSpike/README.md

          <summary><ins>Do not Befriend with me.</ins></summary>
          <p>Under 12 years old, I will not accept either be friends with under 12 years old.</p>
          <p>Above 18+ or 13+ i will accept it.</p>
+         <p>I avoid being friend request by under 12 years old.</p>
+         <p>Copying me or my friends is a dangerous decisions.
+I will block you for copying me either my friends.</p>

    </div>